-Electronic office equipment accessibility means the application/configuration of electronic office equipment (includes hardware, software and firmware) in a manner that accommodates the functional limitations of individuals with disabilities (as defined below) so as to promote productivity and provide access to work related and/or public information resources.
+"Electronic office equipment accessibility" means the application/configuration of electronic office equipment (includes hardware, software and firmware) in a manner that accommodates the functional limitations of individuals with disabilities (i.e., handicapped individuals) so as to promote productivity and provide access to work related and/or public information resources.

-Individuals with disabilities means qualified individuals with impairments as defined in 29 U.S.C.
-705(20) who can benefit from electronic office equipment accessibility.
+"Handicapped individuals" mean qualified individuals with impairments as cited in 29 CFR 1613.702(f) who can benefit from electronic office equipment accessibility.

-Special peripheral means a special needs aid that provides access to electronic equipment that is otherwise inaccessible to individuals with disabilities.
+"Special peripheral" means a special needs aid that provides access to electronic equipment that is otherwise inaccessible to a handicapped individual.

-(b) The offeror is encouraged to identify in its offer and include in any commercial catalogs and pricelists accepted by the Contracting Officer, office equipment, including any special peripheral, that will facilitate electronic office equipment accessibility for individuals with disabilities.
+(b) The offeror is encouraged to identify in its offer, and include in any commercial catalogs and pricelists accepted by the Contracting Officer, office equipment, including any special peripheral, that will facilitate electronic office equipment accessibility for handicapped individuals.
 Identification should include the type of disability accommodated and how the users with that disability would be helped.

-552.238-74 Introduction of New Supplies and Services Special Item Number (SIN).
+552.238-74 Introduction of New Supplies/Services (INSS).

-As prescribed in 538.273 (b)(2), insert the following provision:
+As prescribed in 538.273(b)(2), insert the following provision:

-INTRODUCTION OF NEW SUPPLIES/SERVICES (INSS) (MAY 2023)
+INTRODUCTION OF NEW SUPPLIES/SERVICES (INSS) (NOV 2020)